project-open-data/project-open-data.github.io/index.md

 5-10 [Example Data Hubs](/data-hubs) - Collection of department, agency, and program data sites across the federal government.

+5-11 [Licensing policies, principles, and resources](/licensing-resources.md) - Some examples of how government has addressed open licensing questions.

 ----------------

 ##6.
 Case Studies